lingaoqiming/lingaoqiming.github.com/index.md

   will even encounter a book that has changed the way that I think as much as GEB.

+  I have also started reading some of Asimov's work including his robot novels and the foundation series and I've really enjoyed them.
+I recently read Ender's Game and am currently working my way through Dune.

 # About This Site